 Cutlery

-The knife block is also the best way to show off that exceedingly expensive cutlery set that you are still making payments on.
-For all these reasons, even if counter space is limited, sometimes the knife block is still the best option.
-There are however a few creative alternative options.
+The knife block is also the best way to show off that exceedingly expensive cutlery set you are still paying for.
+For all these reasons, even if counter space is limited, the knife block is sometimes still the best option.
+However, there are a few creative alternative options.

 I hate keeping good cutlery buried in kitchen drawers.
-But if you have a shortage of both counter space and wall space, or if you just want your cutlery out of sight, you can try a drawer option.
-Some of the newer kitchens have some great innovative drawers that are designed to store kitchen cutlery.
+But if you have a shortage of counter and wall space or if you just want your cutlery out of sight, you can try a drawer option.
+Some of the newer kitchens have great, innovative drawers designed to store kitchen cutlery.

-Here you can see a pull out spice rack style cabinet that has the cutlery tucked away but very organized and very accessible.
-You can also get drawers that pull out with special cut out sections to hold your knives.
+Here, you can see a pull-out spice rack-style cabinet with the cutlery tucked away but very organized and accessible.
+You can also get drawers that pull out with special cut-out sections to hold your knives.

 I am very fond of how both of these options incorporate a handy cutting board into the design.